angrybacon/doomsday-wiki/markdown/articles/2018/01/10/doomsday-in-2017.md

 This point feeds into some of Nanda's later comments:

-> *...I'm sure the deck is fine if the game is going long, but I feel completely
+> ...
+I'm sure the deck is fine if the game is going long, but I feel completely
 > toothless in the early game.
 If your hand isn't perfect then you're not racing
 > most fast decks, and that means you have to use your cantrips more
 > aggressively and I don't think that's a winning proposition when every card
-> you spend to look is actually costing a full card now.*
+> you spend to look is actually costing a full card now.

 Which creates a third point:

 ### Doomsday is Not a Fast Enough Combo Deck

-Of the *classic* Legacy Storm variants you have three main camps (though some would argue only two).
+Of the _classic_ Legacy Storm variants you have three main camps (though some would argue only two).
 ANT, DDFT and TES.
 In order of speed it has always been considered to order TES as the fastest, ANT as second and DDFT as the slowest.
 This has often been true as TES sacrifices deterministic wins for speed and DDFT